Skip to main content

 Change the Default Font

 The theme also controls the default font used throughout the app.
+All font properties are nested inside of the typography property.
 Try changing the default fontFamily from Helvetica to Avenir:

 fontFamily: '"Avenir", "Verdana", "Arial", sans-serif',